Rick Mount: 1967–68 season

 In his first varsity game, Mount scored a game-high 28 points in a last-second, two-point loss to a top-ranked UCLA team and Lew Alcindor.
 It was also the first game played in Mackey Arena.
-Averaging 28.4 points a game and leading Purdue to a 15-9 record, he was named a Second Team All-American and First Team All-Big Ten his sophomore season.
+Averaging 28.4 points a game and leading Purdue to a 15–9 record, he was named a Second Team All-American and First Team All-Big Ten his sophomore season.
 Following the U.S. Olympic Trials in April, he was selected as an Alternate to the U.S. National Team.

 1968–69 season

-In his junior season at Purdue, along with seniors Billy Keller and Herm Gilliam, he led the Boilermakers to a Big Ten Conference title and the school's first NCAA tournament appearance, leading to the NCAA Finals game where they lost to a Lew Alcindor-led UCLA.
+In his junior season at Purdue, along with seniors Billy Keller and Herm Gilliam, he led the Boilermakers to a Big Ten Conference title and the school's first NCAA tournament appearance, where he led the Boilers to the NCAA Championship game where they lost to a Lew Alcindor-led UCLA.

 In a win against Marquette to bring the Boilers to the Final Four, Mount is remembered for his "leaping lofter" game-winning shot with two seconds left in overtime.
 He led all scorers in the tournament with a 40.6 point average in Purdue's three games.
-Purdue led the nation with 94.8 points a game during the 1968-69 season fronted by Mount's 33.3 a game.
-A regular season highlight was defeating Indiana 120-76 in the final game of the regular season, establishing a school record for most points in a game.
+Purdue led the nation with 94.8 points a game during the 1968–69 season fronted by Mount's 33.3 points a game.
+A regular season highlight was playing against the Indiana Hoosiers.
+In that year, Purdue defeated Indiana 120–76 in the final game of the regular season, where Mount established a school record for most points in a game.

-Rick had a keen eye on telling if a goal wasn't balanced.
+Mount had an unusual knack for telling if a goal wasn't balanced.
 He twice had officials adjust the same goal prior to the NCAA Finals game at Freedom Hall in Louisville, Kentucky.
-He went through the same procedure earlier in the season before a game at Iowa.
-He led Purdue to a 23-5 record on the season.
+He went through the same situation earlier in the season before a game at Iowa.
+He led Purdue to a 23–5 record on the season.
 He shot 51.5 percent on the season, whereas well-known scorers such as Pete Maravich and Calvin Murphy shot no better than 46 percent.
 He was selected as a First Team All-American and the Big Ten Player Of The Year.